Extremely UV-bright starbursts at the end of cosmic reionization: JWST observations of J0217-0208

 We measure the fluxes, equivalent widths, and line widths of the emission lines by fitting each line with a single Gaussian component.
 As a first step, we model and subtract the underlying continuum using spectral windows of $\Delta \lambda_{\rm rest} = 50$\,\AA{} on either side of each emission line.
 The fitting is performed using the \texttt{Python} package \texttt{curvefit}, where the amplitude and line width are treated as free parameters.
 The centroid of each Gaussian is initially set based on the expected observed wavelength, i.e., $\lambda_{\rm obs} = \lambda_{\rm rest} \times (1+z)$, with redshift $z$ also included as a free parameter.
 To allow for potential uncertainties in line centroids, we permit small deviations (up to 10\%) in the fitted central wavelengths.
 Additionally, the relative flux ratios of the [N~{\sc ii}] and [O~{\sc iii}] doublets are fixed to 2.94 and 2.98, respectively.
 To estimate uncertainties, we repeat the fitting process on 500 simulated spectra, introducing random noise to the observed spectrum.
-The noise is drawn from a Gaussian distribution with a standard deviation set by the 1$\sigma$ uncertainty in the observed spectrum.
+The noise is drawn from a Gaussian distribution with a standard deviation set by the 1$\sigma$ uncertainty in the observed spectrum. \looseness=-1

 We find that a single Gaussian component generally provides a decent fit to the spectral profiles of most emission lines.
+The simultaneous fit of H$\beta$, [O{\sc iii}], H$\alpha$, and [N{\sc ii}] emission lines assuming a single Gaussian component yields a reduced $\chi^{2}_{\nu} = 13.0$ (with 6 free parameters).
 The lines appear only marginally resolved, with observed line widths approximately 10-20\% larger than the expected instrumental widths.
 Thus, we assume conservatively that the lines are not fully resolved, and we do not correct them for the instrumental broadening.
-However, the brightest emission lines, H$\beta$, [O{\sc iii}]\,$\lambda\lambda$4960,5008, H$\alpha$, and [N{\sc ii}]\,$\lambda\lambda$6549,6585, exhibit prominent broad wings in their profiles, which are not well reproduced by the best-fit single Gaussian models (shown in orange in Figure \ref{fig4}).
-The simultaneous fit of H$\beta$, [O{\sc iii}], H$\alpha$, and [N{\sc ii}] emission lines assuming a single Gaussian component yields a reduced $\chi^{2}_{\nu} = 13.0$ (with 6 free parameters).
+However, the brightest emission lines, H$\beta$, [O{\sc iii}]\,$\lambda\lambda$4960,5008, H$\alpha$, and [N{\sc ii}]\,$\lambda\lambda$6549,6585, exhibit prominent broad wings in their profiles, which are not well reproduced by the best-fit single Gaussian models (shown in orange in Figure \ref{fig4}). \looseness=-1